-The following table lists the principal shareholders of each Fund as of March 2, 2018.
-The principal shareholders are holders of record of more than 5% of the outstanding shares of the indicated classes of a Fund, including the listed shareholders that are financial intermediaries.1
+The following table lists the principal shareholders of each Fund as of March 2, 2022.
+The principal shareholders are holders of record of 5% or more of the outstanding shares of the indicated class of a Fund, including the listed shareholders that are financial intermediaries.1

-Percentage of Total Outstanding
+Percentage of Total

+Outstanding

-Fund Shares of the Class as of March 2, 2018
+Shares of the Class as of

+Fund/Class Shareholder March 2, 2022
-Multi-Strategy Quality Return (MQR) Fund/ Class I

-Charles Schwab & Co Inc
+ACR Multi-Strategy Quality Return (MQR) Fund - Class I Charles Schwab & Co Inc. 55.96%

-San Francisco, CA 94105 43.28%
+San Francisco, CA 94105 33.90 / 0

-TD Ameritrade Inc.

-Omaha, NE 68103 6.85%

-International Quality Return (IQR) Fund / Class A

-The Willem & Jenifer Schilpzand Joint Family Trust

-Saint Louis, MD 63122 100.00%

-International Quality Return (IQR) Fund / Class I

-Charles Schwab & Co Inc
+ACR International Quality Return (IQR) Fund - Class I Charles Schwab & Co Inc. 90.64%

-San Francisco, CA 94105 96.72%
+San Francisco, CA 94105 90.04%